volca-io/docs/docs/migrations.md

 ### In AWS environments

+Migrations are run automatically when you push new changes to the `main` branch.

-To run migrations for AWS environments, navigate to `services/api` and run `yarn migrate:latest:<environment>` with the correct AWS profile set in your CLI.
+To run migrations for AWS environments manually, navigate to `services/api` and run `yarn migrate:latest:<environment>` with the correct AWS profile set in your CLI.

 ### All migration commands